ponylang/rfcs/text/0000-introduce empty ranges.md

 This RFC proposes to address two separate issues associated with 1) and 2):

-- Most importantly, case 2) above significantly differs, in my opinion uneccesarily, from the way Range iterators are implemented in other modern programming languages such as Rust or Python, and as a matter of fact--if looked at it in the context for `for` loops--from the overwhelming number of programming languages, no matter how old.
+- Most importantly, case 2) above significantly differs from the way Range iterators are implemented in other modern programming languages such as Rust or Python, and as a matter of fact--if looked at it in the context for `for` loops--from the overwhelming number of programming languages, no matter how old.
   In Python, the following produces no iteration

   ```python